Call & Response

 On exhibit are dishes decorated with depictions of the atrocities that European traders perpetrated in Rhun at the hands of European traders, as well as cartographical drawings and archival imagery relating to this freighted history.
 The design of the dishes alludes to the history of exportation from Asia to Europe, particularly Delftware—tin-glazed, blue-and-white pottery made in the Netherlands.
 Delftware developed in the 17th century; influenced by Chinese porcelain, Dutch potters began imitating the popular style of this luxury Asian import.
 The space also includes olfactory pieces that exude sweet and pungent scents from objects interspersed throughout the installation.
 In creating this sensory feast, Glow invites viewers to engage with the dark realities underpinning what she sets up as a gilded tearoom.

-Pictured above: Beatrice Glow, Rhunhattan, 2015.
-Installation views, Sunroom Project Space, Wave Hill.
-Acrylic and decal collage on ceramics, ink on paper.
-Dimensions variable.
+Rhunhattan, 2015, installation views, acrylic and decal collage on ceramics, ink on paper, dimensions variable.
+Courtesy of the artist.
 Photos: Stefan Hagen.

-Beatrice Glow speaking to visitors during Winter Workspace Open Studios, Wave Hill, 2015
+Beatrice Glow speaking to visitors during Winter Workspace Open Studios, Wave Hill, 2015.
+Courtesy of the artist.

 Beatrice Glow has dedicated herself to recreating a trans-Pacific archive of forgotten or suppressed stories.
 Her practice comprises sculptural installations, publications, oral interviews, and performances.
 As an alternative to current ideas about globalization, she has focused on the pioneering peoples of Austronesia, the region that encompasses islands from Madagascar to Easter Island.